OwenRatgen/sidequests/README.md

 Dev portal
-- can put a pin on a map and it logs the gps coords to the database and upload a photo
+- can put a pin on a map and it logs the gps coords to the database and upload a photo + radius